 Why you’ll love it:

 The Journey Student Rewards from Capital One can be an effective tool for students who want to build up a strong credit score.
-After the first five monthly payments have been made on time, cardholders can get access to a higher line of credit.
+Cardholders are automatically considered for a higher credit line in as little as 6 months.

 Things to consider: